An Era of Plastic Over Kill

 With over 300 million tons of plastic being produced every year, the world is slowly turning into plastic.
 Half of this amount, we use only once!
 This super invention that solved many of mankind’s day to day and even industrial level problems, has now turned into a catastrophic problem of its own.
 Plastic is present almost everywhere you go.
 Actually, you don’t even need to go anywhere.
 It is there in your home, in your bathroom, in your kitchen and most likely it’s on you too!
 The plastic presence in our world is growing at an alarming rate.
 Millions of plastic bags have been used in just the last minute.

 So what’s the big deal, you ask ?
 For starters, plastic is poison.
 Of course the bottled water you just purchased is not poisoned by plastic, at least not yet.
 A lot of toxic substances and chemical additives go into the manufacturing of plastic.
-Over an extended period of time the plastic reacts with the air, water and other environmental factors to slowly start releasing these toxins into the environment thus contaminating the water and air around it.
+Over an extended period of time, the plastic reacts with the air, water and other environmental factors to slowly start releasing these toxins into the environment thus contaminating the water and air around it.
 This process takes time but that is where plastic’s most lethal property comes into play — Plastic doesn’t decompose easily.
 It simply breaks down into smaller and smaller pieces over time.
 A thin water bottle may take up to 1000 years before it decomposes while a milk jug can take up to a million years to decompose!
-During this time the plastic would have broken down into microscopic particles and contaminated the marine ecosystem.
+During this time the plastic would have broken down into microscopic particles, known as MicroPlastics and contaminated the marine ecosystem.

 90% Of All The Garbage You See Floating On The Ocean Surface Is Plastic.